governify/governify-web/content/quickstart/auditing-agile-2.0.md

 ![.env file](../images/auditing_agile/env.PNG)

-    The first three are mandatory for the system to be deployed but if you also want to set up the default tokens for the different APIs you can do it now.
+<Info>The first three are mandatory for the system to be deployed but if you also want to set up the default tokens for the different APIs you can do it now.</Info>

 3. (Optional) Automatic DNS records gneeration (DynaHosting) - In case you have a Dyna Hosting account, you can generate DNS records using this option.
 When used you will be prompted to enter user and password and it will automatically create them using the domain entered previously in the .env file.